Hi. It’s me again: the copyright geek.

 The ripped off artwork (by a design firm in the Chicago area, and was used by Alexander Photography — not linking the design firm because I don’t want to give them business, but I’m linking the photography company since they had nothing to do with stealing this image, AND because her images are COPYRIGHTED):

 The image above is clearly stolen from a low-res version of my logo, and likely the color was changed in photoshop as you can tell by the rough edges.
 Here are some examples of the logo being used as a watermark.
 I’m not going to ask the client (Alexander Photography) to remove these photos as I’m assuming that she was not at fault, and she no longer uses the logo.
-I am going to ask that the design firm remove that mark from their portfolio as they did not create the butterfly.
+I am going to ask that the design firm remove that mark from their portfolio as they did not create it.
 From what I can gather from Alexander Photography’s Facebook page, the ripped-off logo was created in 2012 or 2013.

 If you are concerned that your work has been stolen, a quick way to check is to upload an image of it into Google Image Search.
 The search isn’t 100% effective, but will find most instances of your image on the web.
 Obviously, that leaves out all instances of your image that have been published in print.
 If all the instances of your image found in Google Image Search belong to you, then you’re in the clear, but if you find a weird, funky, pixelated rip-off version (like I did), you can take action — but ONLY if you own the copyright.
 You do have the right to ask the person to credit you or remove the work in question, regardless of if you own the rights, but the difference is that you have no legal grounds to ask for the other party to comply without the government registration.
 I’ve found that if you’re nice about it, provide a bit of documentation, and give the person the benefit of the doubt, usually they will credit you.
 I am not that nice when somebody’s stolen work of mine and SOLD it for profit.
 But, if I come across a recipe from this blog, or another image from this blog, I ask that the person credit me*.